 Cost: Initially Free (monthly, annual, & lifetime subscriptions)

 App Focus: Meditation & Mindfulness

 When you explore the life stories of the truly inspirational individuals around the globe, the real game-changers, you begin to notice similarities that many of them share.
 For many of the most successful spiritual and psychological influencers of our times, being unfortunately subjected to traumatic events has acted as the engine that propelled them towards changing the world.
 Andy Puddicombe, the founder of Headspace, is one such person.
-By the time that he was 23-years-old, Puddicombe had dealt with losing his 20-year-old stepsister, who was killed while riding her bike, coped with losing an ex-girlfriend, who died while undergoing heart surgery, and suffered through the painstaking reality of standing only feet away from two friends who were hit and killed by a drunk driver.
+By the time he was 23 years old, Puddicombe had dealt with losing his 20-year-old stepsister, who was killed while riding her bike, coped with losing an ex-girlfriend, who died while undergoing heart surgery and suffered through the painstaking reality of standing only feet away from two friends who were hit and killed by a drunk driver.

 It was the combination of these three events that led Puddicombe to give up on his university studies, become a practicing Buddhist monk, and eventually found the meditation company Headspace.
 After spending 10 years living in monasteries in India, Nepal, Tibet, and Russia, Puddicombe became dissatisfied with the fact that the greater global population didn’t have access to the meditation teachings that changed his life.
 This is when Puddicombe, who is no longer a practicing Buddhist monk, made the decision to return home to the United Kingdom with the mission:

 to make meditation accessible, relevant and beneficial to as many people as possible.”